chase-meyer/chase-meyer/README.md

 - 👋 Hi, I’m @chase-meyer
-- 👀 I’m interested in System Programming.
+- 👀 I’m interested in Programming.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning lots of things.
-- 💞️ I’m looking to collaborate on Rust projects.
+- 💞️ I’m looking to collaborate on any project.
 - 📫 chase.e.meyer@gmail.com

 <!---